-City of Fairs: we remember the famous fairs of the 15th and 16th centuries thanks to the attractive annual Fairs calendar.
-Medina City of Furniture and commercial historic center: along with the market opening on Sundays, since the 19th century.
-Historical and monumental city: its ancient part (declared historic and artistic in 1978) deserves to be explored, especially the Castle of la Mota, the Royal Testamentary Palace of Isabella the Catholic, the Footprints of Passion Center, the Royal Butchers or the Museum of Fairs.
-Thermal City: "Las Salinas" Spa Palace at 4 km.
-The City (festivals) two "fiestas"
+Fairs attractive annual calendar.
+Medina City of Furniture and commercial historic center: along with the market opening on Sundays. since the 19th century.
+Historical monumental city: its ancient part (declared historic and artistic in 1978) deserves to be explored, especially the Castle of la Mota, the Royal Testamentary Palace Isabella the Catholic, the Footprints of Passion Center,